Ada-shelby12/Ada_Bin/README.md

 # Ada_Bin
-Hello Everyone, this is my new repository of text Files
+Hello Everyone, this is my  repository Containing  text and Related Files.